 - Use kind language and behaviors when interacting with others. - Respect yourself and your own right to learn.
-Live with integrity. - Respect others, their property, and their opportunity to contribute to the learning environment. - Use electronic devices responsibly and appropriately.

-- Follow dress expectations.

-- Be on time, prepared, and ready to learn at the bell.

-- Engage in the learning process.

-- Use appropriate physical interactions.
+Live with integrity. - Respect others, their property, and their opportunity to contribute to the learning environment. - Use electronic devices responsibly and appropriately. - Follow dress expectations. - Be on time, prepared, and ready to learn at the bell. - Engage in the learning process. - Use appropriate physical interactions.

 Tintic High School implements a research-based Positive Behavior Intervention System (PBIS).
 You will be given clear and explicit explanations of behavior and classroom expectations.
 You will work to earn rewards for appropriate behavior.
 It is important to reward the good things students do.
-MINER pride tickets will be filled out by teachers and/or supervising adults.
-Students will receive pride tickets for "MINERS":
+"You've Struck Gold" will be filled out by teachers and/or supervising adults.
+Students will receive "You've Struck Gold" for "ENGAGE":